 Submission Format: 4-6 pages (excluding references and appendices), as PDF

-Supplementary Materials: pictures/visuals (beyond those included in the text), videos, documents/reports, websites, etc.
+Supplementary Materials: pictures/visuals (beyond those included in the text), videos, documents/reports, websites, etc. Accepted research track case studies are part of the International Conference Proceedings Series (ICPS) published by ACM (ISBN: 978-1-4503-7162-9).

 Case Studies in the Research Track should describe how a problem was addressed by practical work carried out.
 They should describe the challenges experienced and how they were tackled, reflect on the experience, what could have been improved, and describe why the case study is of importance to the C&T community.
 Case Studies can also inspire C&T researchers to further investigate issues that arise from practical research and design work.
 Case Studies can illustrate, explore, report, analyze, summarize, challenge, or simply describe practical C&T work carried out to address a problem.
 They might focus, for instance, on the following topics: